-If you’re looking for a challenging, unusual invertebrate to add to your tank, take a look at the Aplysia Sea Hare Slug Due to the possible toxins, a sea hare can release, and it’s specific care requirements, this species is considered very difficult to keep.
-It’s recommended that only expert-level hobbyist attempt to take on this fascinating invertebrate because it can be quite risky to care for them in a community tank.
-Be careful and weigh the pros and cons carefully before adding one to your tank.
+If you’re looking for a challenging, unusual invertebrate to add to your tank, take a look at the sea hares.
+Due to the possible toxins these sea hares can release and their specific care requirements, the species are considered difficult to keep.
+It’s recommended that only expert-level hobbyists attempt to take on these sea slugs.
+It’s even risky to care for them in a community tank!
+So be careful and weigh the pros and cons carefully before adding one to your tank.

 - Aggression Level: Low